PHI: Philosophy Courses

 3 sh (may not be repeated for credit)

 Metaphysics is the study of everything.
 Hence this course is about all the stuff in the universe, and perhaps even some stuff not in the universe.
 It would probably be fair to say that metaphysics is concerned with identifying what the furniture of the universe is.
 Additionally, metaphysicians worry about not just what the actual furniture of the universe is, but what are the possible kinds of furniture that may populate the universe.
 Metaphysics also seeks to uncover the fundamental principles that govern reality (and possible "realities").
 Due to the vastness of the domain of metaphysical topics, we will restrict our attention to a small sample of topics-ones that are, or should be, near and dear to us for they bear on our lives as citizens of the universe.
 For example, do you have free will?
 Do you have a mind?
 Do numbers exist?
 Is time travel possible?
 What is time, anyway?
 Are there naturally occurring categories of stuff in the universe?
 Could the world have turned out differently than it did?
 A well rounded background in philosophy includes, among other things, conversance with central topics in metaphysics; this course aims to provide just that.
 Offered Fall and Spring semester only.
-Meets Gordon Rule Writing Requirement.
+Meets College-Level Communication Skills Requirement.

 PHI 3640 Environmental Ethics